onaio/help/guides/form builder/_posts/2017-01-10-form-builder.md

 ##### <a name="constraints"></a>3.
 Validation Criteria or Constraints

  Constraints allow you to avoid invalid responses from the interviewers and respondents.
 Add a constraint, similar to how you did a skip logic, by adding a condition or using XLSForm code.
+When an invalid response is entered, a message is displayed to help the user understand why.
 Read more on [constraints](http://xlsform.org/#constraints) and find more examples.
-Select the validation criteria under the question settings as shown.

- When an invalid response is entered, a message is displayed to help the user understand why.
+ To add a constraint select the **validation criteria** under the question settings as shown.
 Add a custom message to better guide the user, or a default error message will appear.
 This is the message the respondent will receive after entering an invalid response.

  ![](/content/screenshots/formbuilder/form-builder-24.png)

 ### <a name="grouping-repeating-questions"></a>Grouping Questions and Repeating Groups

 This is a way to group related questions.
 Click on all the questions (*highlighted in blue*) you would like to group and select the group button as shown below.
-When using a Windows machine, press **control** while selecting the questions and **command** when using a Mac.
+When using a Windows machine, press **control** while selecting the questions and **command** when using a Mac machine.

 ![](/content/screenshots/formbuilder/form-builder-25.png)

-Rename the group label for your survey.
+**Rename** the group label for your survey.

 ![](/content/screenshots/formbuilder/form-builder-26.png)